Measuring Geopolitical Alignment and Economic Growth: Additional Empirical Results

 \subsection{UNGA Voting and Economic Growth: Detailed Results}

-This appendix presents comprehensive results using UNGA voting alignment as an alternative measure of geopolitical relations.
+This appendix presents comprehensive results using UNGA voting alignment as an alternative measure of geopolitical alignment.
 We employ the negative Ideal Point Distance (IPD) from \citet{Bailey2017-po}, which ranges from $-5$ (complete disagreement) to 0 (perfect alignment).
 Higher values thus indicate closer alignment in voting behavior.
 The IPD measure has been widely used in the international relations literature as a proxy for foreign policy similarity, making it a natural benchmark for our event-based approach.

-Figure~\ref{fig:unga_results} reveals why UNGA voting patterns fail to capture the economic effects of geopolitical relations.
+Figure~\ref{fig:unga_results} reveals why UNGA voting patterns fail to capture the economic effects of geopolitical alignment.
 Panel (a) examines alignment with US voting positions.
 With our baseline specification including country fixed effects (blue line), the impulse response hovers near zero throughout the horizon, with confidence intervals consistently spanning zero.
 This null result persists when we relax to year plus country fixed effects (orange line).
 Only when we remove country fixed effects entirely (green line) does a positive relationship emerge, reaching approximately 6 log points after 20 years.
 However, this cross-sectional correlation likely reflects omitted variables rather than a causal effect of voting alignment on growth.

-Panel (b) presents results for GDP-weighted alignment with all major powers, constructed analogously to our main geopolitical measure but using IPD rather than bilateral events.
-The pattern is even more striking: all three specifications yield economically small and statistically insignificant effects.
+Panel (b) presents results for GDP-weighted alignment with all major powers, constructed analogously to our main geopolitical alignment index but using IPD rather than bilateral events.
+The pattern is even clearer: all three specifications yield economically small and statistically insignificant effects.
 Even without country fixed effects, which should maximize the chance of finding a relationship, the impulse response remains indistinguishable from zero.
 This complete absence of growth effects for the aggregate measure suggests that UNGA voting patterns fail to capture the economically relevant aspects of international relations.